What is ‘Deep Time’ history of the First Nations People of Australia?

 The deep connection to the land is evident in the sophisticated land management practices of Indigenous Australians.

-Through controlled burns, water resource management, and sustainable hunting and gathering, they shaped the Australian landscape in harmony with its natural rhythms.
+In a similar way, water resource management and sustainable hunting and gathering, have shaped the Australian landscape in harmony with its natural rhythms.

 Art and expression